Tzakhima/boiler/README.md

 A small home project to turn the boiler on or off remotely (Web or Google Assistant).
 I could buy a Switcher (https://switcher.co.il/) but it will be too easy...
-Disclaimer - I am not a from-end or back-end developer, it is only a hoby of mine :-)
+Disclaimer - I am not a front-end or back-end developer, it is only a hoby of mine :-)
 Any improvement suggestions are welcome

 ## 🏁 Getting Started <a name = "getting_started"></a>